-Scott: No – our penetration testing has been around for a while.
-Every PCI engagement requires that you have a penetration test performed, so when we started offering PCI (Payment Card Industry) compliance services back in 2011, we actually outsourced our penetration testing work.
+Scott: No. We’ve offered penetration testing for a while.
+Every PCI engagement requires that you have a penetration test performed.
+When we started offering PCI (Payment Card Industry) compliance services back in 2011, we actually outsourced our penetration testing work.
 However, we wanted to bring penetration testing in-house due to the service level of the outsourced workers.

-With that being said, we’re more of a consultative nature, so that’s one of the reasons why we brought penetration testing in-house.
-The penetration testers were like ‘ok we’ve got this CDE (Cardholder Data Environment), this is where the card data is, our job is to – per the standards – ensure the environment is secure by having a penetration test done on it.’
+With that being said, we’re more of a consultative nature.
+That’s one of the reasons we brought penetration testing in-house.
+The penetration testers said, “Ok, we have this CDE (Cardholder Data Environment), this is where the card data is, our job is to – per the standards – run a penetration test to ensure the environment is secure.”
 So we started there.
-That was the first bit of our penetration testers.

-Matt: It’s great that they’re teaching these specialized programs to get kids experience, certifications, and all the necessary things they need to get the foundation for it.
+Matt: It’s great that they’re teaching these specialized programs to get kids experience and certifications.

 Scott: Exactly!
-Versus, in the past, it was someone who was a Network Administrator who sort of fell into it, without formal education, with no capture-the-flag programs that they put on.
+In the past, Network Admins sort of fell into penetration testing.
+No formal education, no capture-the-flag programs that they put on.

-Penetration testing has been great, but the social engineering has been even better.
+Penetration testing is great, but social engineering is even better.
 Clients will engage us to make calls into their environment to try to get data about individuals and about the environment itself.
 We also will send emails.
-One of the best ones we did was with our client that had a bar / restaurant on the bottom floor of their building.
-We spoofed an email: it came ‘from the bar’ and it basically said ‘hey, here’s a coupon, fill out this form and get the coupon.’
+One of the best ones we did was with our client that had a restaurant on the bottom floor of their building.
+We spoofed an email: it came ‘from the bar’ and it basically said, “Hey, here’s a coupon, fill out this form and get the coupon.”
 A bunch of employees filled it out.
-Then for everyone that didn’t fill it out, we spammed them again 5 minutes later, so then people were like ‘oh jeez I want to opt out of this’ and they clicked the opt out link – so that got them too!
+Then, for everyone that didn’t fill it out, we spammed them again 5 minutes later.
+People said, “Oh jeez, I want to opt out of this” and they clicked the opt out link – so that got them too!

 Matt: Double trap!

-Scott: Oh yeah.
-So that was really neat.
-This idea came from recent college graduates – it came from them because those are the types of things they’ve thought about.
-Like ‘hey if this came from the bar downstairs they’d click on it.’
-Another thing is, social engineering is great because if you say something like ‘to receive your health insurance benefits, you need to go to this website and enter your information because we’re switching plans,’ we get people that way too.
+Scott: Oh yes.
+This idea came from recent college graduates.
+It came from them because those are the types of things they’ve thought about.
+Like, “Hey if this came from the bar downstairs, they’d click on it.”
+Another thing is, social engineering is great because if you say something like, “To receive your health insurance benefits, you need to go to this website and enter your information because we’re switching plans,” we get people that way too.
 Any time you’re messing with someone’s benefits and spoofing emails, you can get their data really quickly.

 Matt: Do you guys ever do it internally?

 Scott: So we do run penetration tests.
 We have our own internal application that we developed in-house to help us with our audits.
-We do social engineering as well.
-With the recent news about our investment from FTV Capital, they said ‘well maybe you should try this on us as well.’
-It was good.
-It tightens everybody up.
-They were already proactively doing it every year, but we did it as well – and of course, it’s almost like picking on your brother or sister.
+And, we do social engineering as well.
+With the recent news about our investment from FTV Capital, they said, “Maybe you should try this on us as well.”
+They already did it proactively every year, but we did it as well.
+Of course, it’s almost like picking on your brother or sister.
 You want to make sure you really get them, so you make it even harder when you compete with them.

-Matt: I was at a meetup with the guys from Abacode.
-The manager was talking about how they do theirs internally and he was like ‘I’ll never get beat.’
-He got beat.
-He told the story: he was spoofed by an email from their domain, like ‘email@example.com’ but it was a ‘cl’ instead of a ‘d’ so it looked similar and he didn’t catch it.
-He was like ‘alright, guess I’m not above it.’
+Matt: I attended a meetup with the guys from Abacode.
+The manager talked about how they do theirs internally and he said, “I’ll never get beat.”
+An email ‘from their domain’ spoofed him, like ‘firstname.lastname@example.org’ but with ‘cl’ instead of a ‘d’ so it looked similar and he didn’t catch it.
+In the end, he relented and admitted, “Alright, guess I’m not above it.”

 Scott: Yeah, no doubt about it.
 At the end of the day, you can have all the technical controls you want, but it’s the human element.
 With a lot of our clients, we help them with some of the training specific to the standards we have.
 You talk about the Tampa environment – that’s why companies like KnowBe4 have grown so much.
 It’s because of the fact that they help with that type of training.
 The human element, at the end of the day, is the last line of defense.